-Standard 1a: For all projects with ground-floor commercial uses, the ground-level exterior streetwall shall be located not more than 2 feet from any property line abutting the front yard.
+Standard 1a: For all projects with ground-floor commercial uses, the ground-level exterior streetwall of any new construction or addition of floor area should be located not more than 2 feet from any property line abutting the front yard.

-Exception: The ground-level exterior streetwall may be set back a maximum of 5 feet from the property line, to allow room for additional street trees, outdoor dining, seating, forecourts, arcades, bus waiting areas or other active public uses.
+Exception: The ground-level exterior streetwall may be set back a maximum of 5 feet from the property line, to allow room for additional street trees, outdoor dining, seating, forecourts, arcades, private sidewalks or walkways, bus waiting areas or other active public uses.